olcf/spack-environments/README-spock.md

 This allows the user's newly created instance to use any package installed into the above directory as if it was installed by the user.

+> ### NOTE ABOUT UPSTREAM SPACK INSTALLATIONS
+>
+> This other instance of Spack has no knowledge of the local Spack instance and may not have the same permissions
+> or ownership as the local Spack instance.
+This has the following consequences:
+>
+> - Upstream Spack instances are not locked.
+Therefore it is up to users to make sure that the local instance is not using an upstream instance when it is being modified.
+> - Users should not uninstall packages from the upstream instance.
+Since the upstream instance doesn’t know about the local instance, it cannot prevent the uninstallation of packages which the local instance depends on.
+>
+> See [here](https://spack.readthedocs.io/en/latest/chain.html#chaining-spack-installations) for more information
+> regarding chained Spack instances.

 ## Add Dependencies to the environment

 ### Adding User-Defined Dependencies to the environment